AryanT10/iosDev/DonutOrder/README.md

   - Users can see the total price for the selected quantity.
   - Upon pressing the "Buy" button, the app shows a success alert and stores the purchase information.

-- **Manager Mode:**
-  - Accessed by pressing the manager button and entering a passcode.
-  - Managers can add new products, update stock, and view all purchases made during the current session.

 ## Installation

 1. Clone the repository to your local machine: